eltonv/Tutorial/TEMPLATE.md

 Are there other similar things to use?
 What are the pros and cons?
 Explain important concepts that are necessary to understand.
 Include (and cite if needed) any visuals that will help the audience understand.
+Its just going to be a todo list that is displaying tasks i need to complete for the day.
+There are other things similar to use but this could be made with common parts .

 ## Getting Started